octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 ## Liquid Proof-of-Stake (LPoS)
 Tezos has developed LPoS, an evolution of DPoS.

 In LPoS, a validator is called a **baker**.
 Any user owning enough coins can become a baker.
-Suppose a user wants to become a baker but doesn't own enough coins or technical knowledge.
+Suppose a user wants to benefit from baking but doesn't own enough coins or have enough technical knowledge.
 In that case, he can _delegate_ his coins to _bakers_, thereby benefiting from a portion of the transaction fees.

 The probability of winning a bake is proportional to the amount invested.
 The baking time is organized in cycles, and coins are locked during this time.

 We'll go into more details about LPoS in the [Tezos Basics Module](/tezos-basics).

 ## Proof-of-Burn (PoB)
-Instead of investing computational power and electricity like in PoW, users in PoB must _burn_ some coins to gain a chance at becoming the next validator. _Burning_ coins means sending them to a locking address where they are irretrievable, thereby destroying them.
+Instead of investing computational power and electricity like in PoW, users in PoB must _burn_ some coins to gain a chance of becoming the next validator. _Burning_ coins means sending them to a locking address where they are irretrievable, thereby destroying them.

 The more a miner burns coins, the more likely he is to validate a block and win rewards.

-This mimics the process of mining where miners have to invest some value, except that instead of electricity, it is coins themselves.
+This mimics the process of mining where miners have to invest some value, except, instead of electricity, they use the coins themselves.

 Examples: *Slimcoin*

 ## Proof-of-Capacity (PoC)
 This consensus first generates large data sets called "*Plots*".
 The more plots a *miner* records, the more lottery tickets he owns.
-Hence, the more hard-drive space (*capacity*) he has, the more chances he will win the rewards.
-This also mimics mining.
+Hence, the more hard-drive space (*capacity*) he has, the more chances of winning the rewards.
+This also mimics the process of mining.

 Variants: *Proof-of-Storage, Proof-of-Space*